ReadAlongs/Studio/README.md

 ### Docker

 If you are having trouble installing the package, you can also clone the repo and run the studio using Docker.

+Working with in a Docker container has the advantage that no matter what your OS is, and what you have installed or configured, you will run on the standard ReadAlong-Studio configuration.

-To build the Docker container, run:
+To build the Docker image, run:

     docker build . --tag=readalong-studio

-To run the Flask web app from the Docker container:
+To run the Flask web app in a Docker container using that image:

     docker run -p 5000:5000 -it readalong-studio

-To run the Flask web app from the Docker container with real-time update:
+To run the Flask web app with real-time update:

     docker run -p 5000:5000 -it -v $(pwd):/opt/readalong-studio readalong-studio

 Then you should be able to visit http://localhost:5000/.

-To run the interactive shell from the Docker container with real-time update:
+To run the interactive shell with real-time update:

     docker run -p 5000:5000 -it -v $(pwd):/opt/readalong-studio readalong-studio sh

+To run an interactive bash shell, using your local user inside Docker:

+    docker run -p 5000:5000 -it -v $(pwd):/opt/readalong-studio -u $(id -u):$(id -g) readalong-studio bash

 ## Maintainers